 By following the links below you can find out more about each sponsor and the work they are involved in supporting:

 UNIQLO is a brand of Fast Retailing Co., Ltd., a leading global Japanese retail holding company that designs, manufactures and sells men’s, women’s and kids’ apparel.
 UNIQLO became title sponsor of the Wheelchair Tennis Tour and the Wheelchair Doubles Masters event, and an international sponsor of the NEC Wheelchair Tennis Masters in 2014.
+In 2017 UNIQLO extended its sponsorship agreement with the ITF through 2021 and also became an official partner of the BNP Paribas World Team Cup and title sponsor of the Wheelchair Tennis Rankings.

 NEC are a Japanese information technology company providing network solutions to businesses, communications services providers and governments.
 NEC were the title sponsor of the ITF Wheelchair Tennis Tour from its inception in 1992 through to the end of 2013.
 NEC remains an Official Partner of the Tour and the title sponsor of the NEC Wheelchair Tennis Masters, the year-end championship for the world's top singles players.